cosinekitty/sapphire/src/belle.md

 Belle is a polyphonic-stereo module.
 It produces up to 16 independent stereo (left, right) voices.
-There is left audio output port `L` and a right output audio port `R`.
+There is a left audio output port `L` and a right output audio port `R`.
 Each port can produce up to 16 polyphonic channels.

-For convenience, there will be a toggle button to "flatten" the output to simple stereo: a single channel on the `L` output port, and a single channel on the `R` output port, with the original polyphonic channels summed together.
+For convenience, there is a toggle button to "flatten" the output to simple stereo: a single channel on the `L` output port, and a single channel on the `R` output port, with the original polyphonic channels summed together.